microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

   ![](images/GUID-53BBBABA-CF2F-4763-9846-2D9BE6462AD0-low.png)

 Configuration for AVR Transparent UART application was completed.
-Click [here](#rn487x-code-generation-&-compilation) for RN487x Code Generation and Compilation section.
+Click [here](#rn487x-code-generation-&-compilation) for the RN487x Code Generation and Compilation section.

 ## RN487x Code Generation and Compilation<a name="rn487x-code-generation-&-compilation"></a>
 <br />